wp-plugins/child-theme-configurator/readme.txt

 [wordpress]/wp-content/themes/[child-theme]

-To prevent this in the future, always test your child theme with Live Preview (theme customizer) before activating.
+To prevent this in the future, always test child themes with Live Preview (theme customizer) before activating.

-= Why are my menus displaying incorrectly when I activate the new child theme? = ...or...
+= Why are my menus displaying incorrectly when I activate new child themes? = ...or...
-= Why is my custom header missing when I activate the new child theme? = ...or...
+= Why is my custom header missing when I activate new child themes? = ...or...
-= Why does my custom background go back to the default when I activate the new child theme? = ...or...
+= Why does my custom background go back to the default when I activate new child themes? = ...or...
-= Why do my theme options disappear when I activate the new child theme? =
+= Why do my theme options disappear when I activate new child themes? =

 These options are specific to each theme and are saved separately in the database.
-When you create a new child theme, its options are blank.
+When you create new child themes, their options are blank.

 Many of these options can be copied over to the child theme by checking "Copy Parent Theme Menus, Widgets and other Options" when you generate the child theme files on the Parent/Child tab.